pswu11/pswu.dev/posts/staking-on-eth-1.md

 let me know as I'm also learning. 🙏_

 We talked about staking during the recent [SheFi](https://www.shefi.org/) session.
-And I noticed it is among the most confusing topics for many others, including myself.
+And I noticed it is among the most confusing topics for many other SheFi memebers, including myself.
 It's not hard to grasp the concept of why staking is necessary for security and decentralization, and why it might be an interesting way to invest.
 But with all the staking options out there, what are the differences?
-While learning about this, I created a mental map to clarify my thoughts.
-I'd like to share this mental map and my train of thought in this blog post, and hopefully it's helpful for others who are also learning the same topic.
+While learning about this, I created a mental map to organize my thoughts.
+I'd like to share this mental map and my train of thoughts in this blog post, and hopefully it's helpful for others who are also learning the same topic.

 I use a tree graph to highlight relevant traits and requirements of different staking options from the perspective of stakers: